-WordPress gives a unique number to all your site pages.
+WordPress gives a unique number to all your site’s pages.
 The unique number assigned to each page is called the Page ID.
-It allows WordPress to keep track of your entire site’s content.
+It allows WordPress to keep track of each and every site content.

-There are times you may want to apply special styles to just one or a few pages on your WordPress website.
-And you can achieve that by inputting the ID of that particular page where required.
+They are useful when you need to add widgets on specific pages.
+You may also need IDs to apply special styles to just one or a few pages on your WordPress website.
+These IDs grant you flexibility on your website.

 How to find WordPress page ID

-Finding a WordPress page ID is not a difficult task.
-It can be seen within a page’s URL.
+Finding a WordPress page ID isn’t difficult.
+It is usually located within the page’s URL.

 Next, let your cursor rest on the word ‘edit’ beneath the page title.
-You will notice a URL at the base of your browser window.
-In the URL, check for “post=number ID”.
+Check the base of your browser window, you’ll see the Page URL.
+Within the URL string, check for “post=number ID”.
 The number after the equals sign is the page ID.

 Side note: In case you’re wondering why it says post=number when it is a page number, WordPress pages are stored as a post type in the database.

-Let’s look at an example.
-Assuming you want to view post ID for a single post titled ‘WordPress Salts’.
-Go to Posts in your dashboard.
-And select ‘Edit’ (beneath the post’s title).
+Let’s see another example.
+I have a post titled ‘WordPress Salts’.
+To find its ID, go to Posts in your dashboard.
+Select ‘Edit’ (beneath the post’s title).

-When the edit screen opens, you would be able to see “post=number ID” in the URL.
+When the editor opens, you would be able to see “post=number ID” in the URL.
 See the picture below.